Menu

 → Correct setting of CTA link

-→ Create tags to categorize
+→ Create chips to categorize

 References are outdated and some of the contents are no longer relevant.